jackson15j/programming_notes/csharp_notes.md

       WinAppDriver - respectively) with Selenium so that tests are written to a common HTTP REST Client and then translated to the framework via the JSON Wire Protocol.
+	* [Sikuli]: Automation via image recognition.
+Like Selenium, but can be used on desktop apps.
+Same issues of Selenium with UI changes (Typically non-backend and sometimes non-frontend code changes) can cause test failures until the tests are updated (should be definition of done, to update as part of the feature change).
+* Load Testing:
+	* [Microsoft: Visual Studio based Load testing] - Has; _Scenarios, Counter Sets, Run Settings_, for Web/unit testing multiple simulated Users.
+All done within Visual Studio Enterprise (ie. How do you use this in CI or cross-platform ??). **INVESTIGATE:** further if I'm going to be using VS Enterprise edition in the future.
+	* [tc] - Traffic Control is great if you can control the network that contains your SUT (System Under Test).
+Linux tool that does network traffic shaping (ie. dropped/delayed packets, bandwidth).
+There are also similar tools on managed switches (eg. Cisco).

 Pipelines
 ---------